storageos/tutorials/multitenancy/004-checking-acls.md

 `storageos -u storageos -p storageos user update --remove-groups dev devUser`{{execute}}
 `storageos user ls`{{execute}}

-Note that you can also run commands as a specific user by passing their username and password as flags.
+Note that you can also run individual commands as a specific user by passing their username and password as flags.

-Now you should no longer be able to create volumes in the restricted namespace:
+Now `devUser` should no longer be able to access the restricted namespace:

 `storageos volume create --namespace restricted shouldFail`{{execute}}